Raz18/airbnb-automation-infra/airbnb-test-suite/README.md

 - Save reservation information for reporting
 - Validate booking flow and details

-## Prerequisites

-...existing content...

-## Running the Tests on Linux
+## Running the Tests using pure python

 To run the test suite on a Linux system, follow these steps: